chkpnt/MSEdge-Vagrant/README.md

 and added into your local Vagrant installation under the name *MSEdge*.
 This process is automated with the script `prepare.sh`.

+Some parts of the provisioning process can be configured.
+To make this possible a file `config.ps1` is expected.
+If it doesn't exist, `prepare.sh` will create one based on [`config.dist.ps1`](config.dist.ps1).

-To build the virtual machine based on the above Vagrant Box, you only need to execute
+To build the virtual machine based on the above Vagrant Box and your configuration, you only need to execute

 ```
 $ vagrant up